jacobjeffrey/tmdb-analytics/README.md

 # What This Is

 This is an end-to-end analytics pipeline built around movie data from the 2000s onward.
 I chose this domain because I enjoy movie analytics and wanted something meaningful to practice with.
-The project pulls data from the TMDB API, loads it into Postgres, and transforms it with dbt into a clean star schema that supports analyses on genres, actors, and box office performance.
+The project pulls data from the TMDB API, lands raw data in Parquet, and uses dbt (DuckDB adapter) to build a clean star schema for analytics.

 With this pipeline, you can run analyses such as:
 - Highest-ROI genres since the 2000s (revenue/budget)